 From a tender age he was fascinated by boats.
 This led to a lauded career in naval architecture, during which John rose from apprentice draughtsman at the Cockatoo Island Dockyard to spending a decade as its last chief executive.

-Which describes John Jeremy to a ‘T’.
+Which described John Jeremy to a ‘T’.

 Recorded: